sharontherese/sharon-kabel/content/post/guitton/index.md

 Running a search now for Lumiere 101, not Radio-Courtoisie, yields more helpful results.

-A citation in the book _Liturgy in the Twenty-First Century: Contemporary Issues and Perspectives_[^12] reveals that Francois-George Dreyfus, so I add his name to my search terms.
+A citation in the book _Liturgy in the Twenty-First Century: Contemporary Issues and Perspectives_[^12] reveals that Francois-George Dreyfus was also on the radio broadcast, so I add his name to my search terms.

 This link[^13] (the links are almost all French now, naturally, so I am relying on cognates, my high school French, and Google Translate) informs me that Lumiere 101 left R-C in 2006.
 That would explain why R-C hosts no archival content of Lumiere 101’s programs.